PigwidgeonDeluxe/JIRA_Notes_Generator/README.md

 0. Download node.js and npm; go to https://nodejs.org/en/ to download Node.js and https://nodejs.org/en/download/ to download npm.
 Administrator privileges will be required.
 1. Download the webapp and install the prerequisites; extract the three folders named "jquery-ui", and "node_modules" to their respective folder names inside the webapp's root directory.
 2. Run the webapp from a command prompt or terminal; open cmd/terminal, cd  to the webapp directory, and start the webapp using "node server.js" without quotes.
 3. The webapp should start on localhost port 8081 (localhost:8081).
-A different address can be specified by editing server.js.
-The webapp is default tailored for a custom JIRA so custom fields may differ from other JIRAs.
+The port and JIRA host url can be specified using the server-conf file.
+Ensure that the config is in proper JSON format.
 ## Date Range
 Valid date format for Created is 'yyyy-MM-dd'.
 Leave both blank for no range (not even spaces).
 Dates are non-inclusive. ie. 2017-01-01 – 2017-01-02 only shows issues created between these two dates and not on the day of 2017-01-02.
 This is because JIRA uses 12:00 AM by default unless specified otherwise.